marshallou/LearnInterpreter/README.md

 #### 2.1.1 intro of analyzed evaluator

-The process of evaluation is to understand the expression type and dispatch based on the type for proper evaluation. "understand the expression type" is actually an analyze process.
-Although for meta-circular evaluator, there is no need for syntax analyze, as all the expression is represented as tagged list, it is still considered as a step of analyze.

-So the idea of analyzed evaluator is to analyze ("understand") those tagged list before execution.
-We transform those tagged list to executable procedures which can improve the performance.
+The basic evaluator takes tagged list as input and dispatch based on analyzing tagged list type.
+The idea of analyzed evaluator is to analyze those tagged list before execution.
+We transform those tagged list to executable procedures.

 #### 2.1.2 implementation
 The analyzed evaluator has two steps in evaluating process.
-First, it takes an expression and analyze it to produce a procedure.
-Second, it takes the procedure generated in first step and invoke it by passing the environment as its argument.
+First, it takes an expression and analyze it to produce a lambda.
+Second, it invokes the lambda function by passing the environment as its argument.

 #### 2.1.3 performance gain of analyzed evaluator
 The analyze step itself is recursive.
-There is nothing special when analyze basic expression like if, variable, quote, definition, asignment, application.
-Personally, I feel the main difference is analyze lambda.
-Comparing to eval lambda which produce a procedure, analyze lambda will recursively analyze the lambda body.
-This means when we are in execution phase, the body has already been analyzed.
+Personally, There is not much information gain for basic expressions like if, variable, quote, definition, asignment, application.
+Because both basic evaluator and analyzed evaluator will have those analyze steps.
+It is just that analyzed evaluator does it in analyzing phase.
+What really makes difference is analyzing lambda expression.
+Because analyzing lambda will recursively analyze the lambda body which is something we won't do for basic evaluator.

-For other expression like if, variable, quote, analyze evaluator gain little efficiency as analyze step will anyway happen in both version of evaluators.
-But analyzing lambda really makes a difference, since after defining a procedure, it can be invoked multiple times, expecially for recursive procedures.
-Once we analyze the body, there is no need for analyze a second time which improves a lot of efficiency.
+This means if we invoke the lambda many times, we can reuse the analyzed body for many times which improves the efficiency.

 ### 2.2 amb evaluator

 amb evaluator is an evaluator which supports "amb" special form expression.

+Details can be found: [amb-evaluator](https://github.com/marshallou/learn-interpreter/blob/master/sicp/amb-evaluator/README.md)